Codyuzumaki/BrainportEindhoven/README.md

 **-Philips_model_v.3.7.h5**

-Since this last file is too large to be stored at GitHub, so you must download it from this Google Drive path:
+Since this last file is too large to be stored at GitHub, you must download it from this Google Drive path:

 https://drive.google.com/open?id=1xkmTosS4TGqpPnXnj_vj8hZMwYl-gtOd